pradeep3sep/interviewquestion/README dsa.md

 // 1.
 They are one way
 // 2.
 Hashes are deterministic, means if you run nails through this equation and it produces the number, the next time you run nails it will produce same number

-// collision - It is a situation when we have an item that maps to that same spot in memory
+// collision - It is a situation when we have an item that maps to that same spot in memory basically hash function generate same no for two different key.

 // hash function always give the same number when same input is passed through it